miekg/gitopper/README.md

 you want a different owner for a service, it's best to change the mount as well so you get a new repo.
 Gitopper is currently not smart enough to detect this and fix things on the fly.

-## REST Interface
+## Interface

-See proto/proto.go for the defined interface.
-Interaction is REST, thus JSON, but over SSH.
-Only public key(?) authentication is implemented.
+Gitopper opens two ports: 9222 for metrics and 2222 for the rest-protocol-over-SSH.
+For any interaction with gitopper over this port you're key must be configured for it.
 The following services are implemented:

 * List all defined machines.
 * List services run on the machine.